babylonhealth/Stevenson/README.md

 * [Install Vapor locally](http://docs.vapor.codes/3.0/install/macos/)
 * [Run `vapor xcode`] to create the Xcode project
 * Open the Xcode project and work in it
-* You'll need to define some environment variables in your scheme if you want to try to run locally (those variables are defined in the heroku instance as well).
+* You'll need to define some environment variables in your scheme if you want to try to run the app locally (those variables are defined in the Heroku instance as well).
   * `SLACK_TOKEN`, and optionally `SLACK_CHANNEL`
   * `GITHUB_REPO` (in the form of `OrgName/RepoName`, repo used by CIService)
   * `GITHUB_USERNAME` and `GITHUB_TOKEN`